 Frank currently lives in Las Vegas and Washington, D.C. but travels a lot as he circles the globe speaking, hosting events and helping entrepreneurs, startups and technology communities amplify their local technology signal.

-You can find Frank on Twitter @FrankGruber or contact him by email at: frank [at] tech dot co.
+You can find Frank Gruber online and on Twitter @FrankGruber or contact him by email at: frank [at] tech dot co.
 If you are reaching out to send us your news or to be featured on Tech Cocktail please fill out this form.
 Please send all sponsorship, partnership and advertising requests here.